effectai/dao-pancake-fees/README.md

 ---

 # 📓 Why?
-This tool is used to get the pancakeSwap fees for Effect Network.
+This tool is used to calculate the pancakeSwap fees for Effect Network.

 # 🌟 Features
 - Retrieve a detailed overview of the pancake swap fees collected by Effect in the liquidity Pool